ElementalNinja/GroupProject/use-cases/use-case-5 JACK.md

-# USE CASE: 4 Produce a Report on the Salary of Employees of a Given Role
+# USE CASE: 5 I want to add a new employee's details so that I can ensure the new employee is paid.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on the salary of employees of a given role* so that *I can support financial reporting of the organisation.*
+As an HR advisor I want to add a new employee's details so that I can ensure the new employee is paid.

 ### Scope

 Company.

 ### Level

-Primary task.
+Primary Task

 ### Preconditions

-We know the role.
-Database contains current employee salary data.
+Employee has provided correct and accurate details such as name, DOB, email, phone no and banking details

 ### Success End Condition

-A report is available for HR to provide to finance.
+Employee details have been added to the database correctly, allowing them to get paid

 ### Failed End Condition

-No report is produced.
+New employee details were unable to be added resulting in the unable to get paid

 ### Primary Actor

-HR Advisor.
+HR Advisor / New employee

 ### Trigger

-A request for finance information is sent to HR.
+Employee is hired by the company

 ## MAIN SUCCESS SCENARIO

-1. Finance request salary information for a given role.
+1. New employee provides correct details
-2. HR advisor captures name of the role to get salary information for.
+2. HR advisor is able to add the employee to the payment system
-3. HR advisor extracts current salary information of all employees of the given role.
-4. HR advisor provides report to finance.
+3. Employee receives first paycheck successfully and on time

 ## EXTENSIONS

-3. **Role does not exist**:
-    1. HR advisor informs finance no role exists.
+1. Employee provided details incorrectly
+2. HR advisor made a mistake when adding the details

 ## SUB-VARIATIONS